MS 1 |

 Ali Daoudji - Laboratory of Civil and Environmental Engineering (LGCIE - EA 4126), France,

 a) Development of models which quantify the effect of degradation and healing mechanisms on the bulk or thin film mechanical behavior.
-Methods such as micromechanics, continuum mixture theory, statistical mechanics, quantum chemistry etc. may all be used to embed micro/molecular scale damage and healing phenomena into constitutive models.
-Numerical simulation can involve several techniques including FEM, molecular dynamics, ab-initio calculation or combinations of them.
-Interesting details include:
+Methods such as micromechanics, continuum mixture theory, statistical mechanics,

 a.
 Incorporation of healing/degradation mechanisms at contacts, cross-linking, precipitate formation, effect of grain orientation, viscous flow, diffusion, dissolution, ion-transport slip etc.